mnelson4/yet-another-related-posts-plugin/readme.txt

 	* Versioning bugfix (rerelease of 2.0.1)
 * 2.0.3
 	* Bugfix: [2.0.2 accidentally required some tags or categories to be disabled](http://wordpress.org/support/topic/188745)
+* 2.0.4 - what 2.0 should have been
+	* Bugfix: new fulltext query for MySQL 5 compatibility
+	* Bugfix: updated apply_filters to work with WP 2.6

 == Future versions ==